FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Collection Methods and Design

 \subsubsection{Train Delays Overview}

 The temporal analysis of delays during the period 2018-2024 in Finland reveals a distinct seasonal pattern.
 Figure~\ref{fig:delays_month} shows aggregated normalized delay data by month.
 Normalization represents the ratio of the total delays in the train schedule to the total number of train schedules.
 A train is considered delayed if it arrives five minutes or more after the scheduled time.
 Importantly, our methodology differs from the Finnish Transport Infrastructure Agency's approach: we examine each individual train schedule stop along the route rather than evaluating punctuality at the final destination only, providing a more comprehensive assessment of service reliability throughout the entire journey.
-It is important to note that the underlying causes of these delays are not identified in this dataset and could be attributed to various factors such as weather-related conditions or passenger-induced delays at stations.
+It is important to note that, although the dataset flags whether each delay's officially recorded cause is weather-related (via the \textit{causes\_related\_to\_weather} feature introduced in Section~\ref{subsec:final_dataset}), the detailed underlying causes are not further resolved in this aggregated view and could be attributed to various factors such as weather-related conditions or passenger-induced delays at stations.
 In particular, extreme winter months (Dec-Jan-Feb) experience substantially higher delay percentages.
 In addition, June exhibits a relatively higher delay percentage (21.8\%) compared to other summer months, which could be related to the increased number of trains in circulation during the summer season and the higher volume of passengers traveling for holidays during this period.

 Taking into account a range of seven years of data (2018-2024), the distribution of delay intensity categories between days is illustrated in Figure~\ref{fig:min_delay}.
 It reveals that medium delays (10-15 minutes) are the most prevalent, with 1254 (49\%) occurrences, followed by high delays (15-20 minutes), with 597 (23.35\%) cases, and very high delays (more than 20 minutes) with 405 (15.84\%) occurrences.
 Low delays (5-10 minutes) represent the smallest category with 300 (11.73\%) entries.
-This pattern indicates that moderate service disruptions are common, while extreme delay events occur less frequently.

 The average delay percentage distribution presented in Figure~\ref{fig:week_delay} reveals weekly and seasonal patterns.
 Weekdays consistently exhibit higher delays compared to weekends, and Fridays demonstrate particularly high delays throughout the year, reaching up to 31.6\% in February.
 In contrast, Saturday demonstrates the lowest delay percentages throughout the year, averaging between 12.2\% and 25.5\%.
 A clear seasonal trend is again observed, with the cold months (January, February, and December) experiencing substantially higher delays throughout all weekdays, often exceeding 25\%, while the late Spring and early Autumn months (April, May, August, and September) show relatively lower delays, frequently below 20\%.